wgillaspy/temp-cont/README.md

 {"a":"tgt","tgt":91}
 ```

-Set the target to 100F and do not write the value to EEPROM.
+Set the target temperature to 100F and **do not** write the value to EEPROM.
 The target temperature will revert back to what is stored in EEPROM if powered off and back on.
 ```json
 {"a":"tgt_tmp","tgt":100}
 ```